|

 System.DateTime

-The EndDate parameter specifies the end date for filtering content that will be exported from the source mailbox.
-Only items in the mailbox whose date is prior to or the same as the end date will be exported.
-When you enter a specific date, use the short date format that is defined in the Regional Options settings that are configured on the local computer.
-For example, if your computer is configured to use the short date format mm/dd/yyyy, enter 03/01/2006 to specify March 1, 2006.
+The EndDate parameter specifies the end date for filtering content that's exported from the source mailbox.
+Only items in the mailbox whose date is prior to or the same as the end date are exported.
+When you enter a specific date, use the short date format defined in the Regional Options settings configured on the local computer.
+For example, if your computer is configured to use the short date format mm/dd/yyyy, enter 03/01/2010 to specify March 1, 2010.

 ExcludeFolders